standard-for-public-code/standard-for-public-code/readers-guide.md

 Below is a brief explanation of each of these sections and how they are used within the criteria of the Standard.

+## Introduction

+This section explains what the criterion aims to achieve and why it is important for the users and contributors of this codebase.

 ## Requirements

 This section lists what needs to be done in order to comply with the standard.